Bank of America Cash Rewards Credit Card Review

 If the card is good enough, rewards hackers will often end up keeping it in their rotation indefinitely.
 In general, a card with a solid rewards program is a card worth having in your wallet.

-So does the Bank of America Cash Rewards Card pass muster for rewards hackers?
+So does the Bank of America Cash Rewards Card pass the test for rewards hackers?
 What sets it apart from competitors in the same space?
-Here's what you need to know.
+In this review, we’ll take a detailed look at everything you need to know.

 Pros: 3x bonus on dining and an excellent sign-up bonus of $200.